openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

      * - Attribute
        - Description
      * - answer (required)
        - Specifies the correct answer.
 To designate the answer as a regular expression, add "regexp" to the **type** attribute.
-If you do not add "regexp" to the **type** attribute, the student's answer must match the value in this attribute exactly.
+If you do not add "regexp" to the **type** attribute, the learner's answer must match the value in this attribute exactly.
      * - type (optional)
        - Can specify whether the problem is case sensitive and allows regular expressions.
 If the ``<stringresponse>`` tag includes ``type="ci"``, the problem is not case sensitive.
 If the tag includes ``type="cs"``, the problem is case sensitive.
 If the tag includes ``type="regexp"``, the problem allows regular expressions.
 A **type** attribute in a ``<stringresponse>`` tag can also combine these values.
 For example, ``<stringresponse type="regexp cs">`` specifies that the prolem allows regular expressions and is case sensitive.

   Children